wp-plugins/wp-accessibility/readme.txt

 == Upgrade Notice ==

-* 1.3.11 - Aware of accessibility-ready themes; notice about Access Monitor; bug fix
+* 1.4.6 - Bug fix for duplicate IDs in longdesc implementation